trKizmeth/fsm/README.md

 # fsm
 Finite state machine for java automation.
-I wrote it 3 years ago, and now a more specialized version is running on my company's instruments.
+I wrote it some years ago, for my home automation experiments, and I used it also for general automation tasks.

 Permits to define the cycle time for steps execution, globally or over a single step.